zindlerb/zindlerb.github.io/writing/adjacency_lists_in_javascript.md

-title: Adjacency Lists in Javascript
-description: A Javascript Implementation of Adjacency List methods from the Algorithm Design Manual
-link: /adjacency-lists-in-javascript
-~---~
 # Ajacency Lists in Javascript

 I have been reading through the [Algorithm Design Manual](http://www.algorist.com/).
 In order to get a deeper understanding of the graph algorithms in Chapter 5, I decided to reimplement them in Javascript.
 Checkout the github repo [here](https://github.com/zindlerb/javascript_adjacency_list).